TRASIMENO MUSIC FESTIVAL

 • Day 8 | Sunday 28 June

-Founded by the ancient Umbri, the Italic people of ancient Italy whose history predates the Etruscan civilisation (and after whom the region is named), the medieval town of Todi is a ruggedly handsome example of an Umbrian hill town, with sweeping views of the Tiber valley and the majestic Martani and Sibillini Mountains.
-We spend today exploring the town of Todi, whose concentric rings of walls reveal the different stages of its flourishing.
-We begin with the Temple of St Mary of Consolation, a Renaissance sanctuary-church and pilgrimage site which houses a ‘miraculous’ image of the Virgin.
-Our tour will also include the radiant Gothic church of San Fortunato, the Duomo and the civic buildings of the Piazza del Popolo – one of the finest examples of medieval urban planning in all of Italy.
-We then enjoy a lunch of traditional Umbrian dishes before returning to Perugia in the later afternoon, and the evening is at leisure.
+Founded by the ancient Umbri, the Italic people of ancient Italy whose history predates the Etruscan civilisation (and after whom the region is named), the medieval town of Todi is a ruggedly handsome example of an Umbrian hill town, with sweeping views of the Tiber Valley and the majestic Martani and Sibillini Mountains.
+We spend today exploring the town of Todi, whose concentric rings of walls reveal successive stages of its historical flourishing.
+We begin at the Temple of St Mary of Consolation, a Renaissance sanctuary church and pilgrimage site housing a ‘miraculous’ image of the Virgin, before continuing to the Chiesa della Nunziatina, a jewel of Baroque art known as the ‘little Sistine Chapel’ of Todi.
+We then explore the civic buildings of the Piazza del Popolo, one of the finest surviving examples of medieval urban planning in Italy, before enjoying a lunch of traditional Umbrian dishes and returning to Perugia later in the afternoon.
+The concert this evening will be held in the Pavone Theatre, just a short walk from the hotel.
 Overnight Perugia (B, L)

 • Day 9 | Monday 29 June